Time-inhomogeneous N-particle Branching Brownian Motion and the continuous random energy model: Introduction and main results

 The maximum displacement of the BBM has been extensively investigated in the literature, both for the time-homogeneous and inhomogeneous cases, see~\cite{Bra83, Bra78, DS88,McK75} or more recently~\cite{Aid13, MZ16, Mal15} among other works.
 On the other hand, studying the maximum of the homogeneous $N$-BBM is a more difficult matter: it was first done in~\cite{BD97} with heuristic methods, and later in \cite{Mai16} (see also \cite{BG10}).
+This paper, to our knowledge, is the first to investigate the time-inhomogeneous $N$-BBM.
+More precisely, we study its asymptotic displacement, including the maximum position at time $T$.
+See Figure~\ref{fig:NBBM:simu1} for a simulation.

-In this paper, we study the maximum of the $N$-BBM in the time-inhomogeneous case.
-Moreover, we will be interested in the case where $N$ depends on $T$, with $N = N(T)\to\infty$ as $T\to\infty$.
+Moreover, in this paper we will be interested in the case where $N$ depends on $T$, with $N = N(T)\to\infty$ as $T\to\infty$.
 More precisely, we define